Bismarrck/tensoralloy/README.md

 **TensorAlloy** is a TensorFlow based machine learning framework for metal alloys. **TensorAlloy** builds direct computation graph from atomic positions to total energy.
-Thus, atomic forces, virial stress tensor and the second-order **Hessian** matrix can be derived by the **AutoGrad** module of TensorFlow directly.
+Thus, atomic forces and the virial stress tensor can be derived by the **AutoGrad** module of TensorFlow directly.

 ## 1. Requirements